Arch of Titus Rock Climbing

 Park as for the Coliseum or the Pantheon.
 After crossing the creek and heading up the steep finger for a while, you may come to a fork in the "trail".
 Going left at the fork brings you towards a very deep draw/gully.
 Cross this gully and head up the talus to approach the Coliseum or Pantheon.
 Take a RIGHT at the fork to continue towards The Arch of Titus.
 Continue up the somewhat loose hillside, following the cairned and faintly beaten path switchbacking up the hill.
 Trend right (west) towards a tiny saddle with a boulder on the right side.
 Punch through the saddle and contour Southwest, you should see the formation appear through the trees.
 You've arrived!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Arch of Titus:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Arch of Titus:

 Featured Route For Arch of Titus